 Failure to correctly configure the real servers to handle the ARP problem is the most common problem in DR configurations.
-Please refer to Section E for more details.

 Testing the load balancer configuration

 For testing add a page to each real web servers root directory e.g. test.html and put the server name on this page.